What is an Accelerated Possession Claim?

 How long does it take to get possession using the accelerated route?

-One of the leading tenant eviction companies, data from Landlord Advice UK, reveals the average time to receive a possession order is 8 to 10.
+One of the leading tenant eviction companies, data from Landlord Advice UK, reveals the average time to receive a possession order is 5 to 6 weeks.

 Can I claim rent arrears under the accelerated claim?

-At the moment, the court fee is £355; however, this may change, and you should check the application fee when you intend to issue the claim.
+The court fee is £355; however, this may change, and you should check the application fee when you intend to issue the claim.

 Alternatively, the judge may list the matter for a management directions hearing.
 This means the county court will list the case for a possession hearing, and the management hearing is to discuss how to progress the claim.